adapter-hub/adapters/adapter_docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-adapter-transformers Documentation
+AdapterHub Documentation
 ================================================

+*AdapterHub* is a framework simplifying the integration, training and usage of adapter modules for Transformer-based language models.

+The framework consists of two main components:

-``adapter-transformers`` is an extension of Huggingface's `transformers <https://huggingface.co/transformers/>`_ library that adds adapter components to transformer models.
+- ``adapter-transformers``, an extension of Huggingface's `Transformers <https://huggingface.co/transformers/>`_ library that adds adapter components to transformer models

-The main additions on top of *transformers* are:

-- Extension of transformer models by task and language adapter components
-- Loading and saving of pre-trained adapters
-- `Adapter Hub <https://adapterhub.ml>`_, a repository of shared pre-trained adapters
+- `The Hub <https://adapterhub.ml>`_, a central repository collecting pre-trained adapter modules

+The *adapter-transformers* section documents the integration of adapters into the ``transformers`` library and how training adapters works.

+The section on *Adapter-Hub* describes the fundamentals of the pre-trained adapter repository and how to contribute new adapters.

 Currently, we support the PyTorch versions of all models listed in the *Supported Models* section.

 .. toctree::
    :maxdepth: 2
-   :caption: General
+   :caption: adapter-transformers

    installation
    quickstart